rocastem_packaging

 Feature Rocastem Wetting Agents/Penetrants

-Mode of Action Biological/microbial activation Chemical surfactant
+Mode of Action Biological/microbial activation with minimal chemical inputs Chemical surfactant

 Soil Impact Improves structure & porosity Temporary water movement